Cedriik/CCTVBoardAutoframing/README.md

    pip install -r requirements.txt
    ```

-4. Run the setup script (if u lazy):
+4. Run the setup script on Raspberry Pi(if u lazy):
    ```
    bash setup_and_run.sh
    ```